harmonichno/Text101/README.md

 # Text101
-Unity 4.9.6. text based game (story telling)
+Unity 4.9.6. text based game (story telling) <br>
+Probably story is not the best.